 Ulysses by James Joyce

-Often cited for being the longest sentence ever written is by author James Joyce.
-In his novel, Ulysses, the character Molly Bloom has a monologue that goes on for 36 pages and has a total of 3,687-words.
+Often cited for being the longest sentence ever written is one by author James Joyce.
+In his novel Ulysses, the character Molly Bloom has a monologue that goes on for 36 pages and has a total of 3,687 words.
 The only reason that a sentence this long works is because it is a monologue.
 Molly is speaking her thoughts out loud, and when combined with other punctuation, it is easy to follow along.

 The Assignment by Friedrich Dürrenmatt

 The Assignment is a novella published in 1986 by Swiss author Friedrich Dürrenmatt.
 The novella is published in 24 parts as 24 sentences.
-The inspiration to break the grammar rules came from listening to Glenn Gould performing Bach’s The Well-Tempered Clavier I, which itself is 24 movements.
+The inspiration to break the grammar rules came from listening to Glenn Gould performing Bach’s The Well-Tempered Clavier I, which has 24 movements.